OlivierDuchateau/FreeBSD-xfce4.13/README.md

 # FreeBSD ports overlay to test xfce 4.13

 **These are experimental ports, not ready for production use.
-Use at your own risk**
+Use at your own risk.**

 This repository contains a [FreeBSD ports](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/ports-using.html) overlay with [XFCE desktop environment](https://xfce.org/) ports updated to version 4.13 of the desktop, whcih is the development desktop on which the future version 4.14 wioll be based.